-Now that the job search season is in full swing with both NASPA’s Placement Exchange (TPE) and ACPA’s Career Central at the Convention (C3), I thought it would be helpful to provide a perspective that is infrequently discussed.
-What qualities should candidates look for in potential employers during job interviews?
+Now that the job search season is in full swing with both NASPA’s Placement Exchange (TPE) and ACPA’s Career Central, I thought it would be helpful to provide a perspective that is infrequently discussed.
+What qualities should candidates look for in potential employers during job interviews at the conventions and on campus?
 While new professionals and “soon-to-be” graduates are eager to land that new job, I challenge them to thoroughly analyze and assess the people that are doing the interviewing rather than simply doing and saying anything in order to get a job.
 A career in student affairs is a lifestyle so take time to make sure that you will be working for and with people that can and will provide you with a healthy working environment.

 Here are some questions to consider when interviewing: